 Individualized support is provided those receiving supports, who live in their own homes or apartments.
 This program provides ongoing instruction and oversight in budgeting, shopping, community integration, taking medications, meal planning, public transportation and more.
 The level and type of assistance is based on individual needs and abilities.

 Our group homes are staffed 24-hours a day, 365 days a year.
 Staff assists the people supported with daily activities including laundry, meal preparation, personal hygiene, taking medications, budgeting and using public transportation.
 Together, those receiving supports, family members and staff work to set goals to reach the greatest degree of personal independence.
 Participation in community activities is encouraged and events are regularly scheduled.

-Sparc's Summer program, Kamp Kaleidoscope, was established in 1996.
+Sparc's Summer Kamp program, was established in 1996.
 It was created to provide children with development disabilities, ages 5 through 22 years old, the opportunity to experience a fun summer camp with their peers, while at the same time helping to prevent summer learning loss.